 Buying a Townhouse Vs. a Condo in New York City: Which is Better?

-When it comes to owning property in New York City in particular, while co-ops are the most ubiquitous form of housing stock available, representing 75% of purchasable homes in Manhattan, condo and townhouse ownership both have next-level cachet.
+When it comes to owning property in New York City in particular, while co-ops are the most ubiquitous form of housing stock available, representing 75% of purchasable homes in Manhattan, condo and townhouse ownership, both have next-level cachet.

 Read on: What's the Difference Between a Co-op and a Condo in NYC?

-That sounds great, but what does it really mean to own a condo or townhouse—and what are the respective upsides and downsides?
-Let’s take a rudimentary walk through both.
+That sounds great, but what does it mean to own a condo or townhouse—and what are the respective upsides and downsides?
+Let's take a rudimentary walk through both.

 Condominiums